Pathology: The Study of Paths

 You are not the passenger;

 Hedonism makes sense.
-In fact, one of the important jobs of the Rational Processing System is to provide the creature you inhabit with as much pleasure and as little of pain as possible.
-Becoming dependent upon an incentive is a trap for suckers; it increases the amount of suffering you will experience and, in most cases, decreases the amount of pleasure you will get in your lifetime.
+In fact, one of the important jobs of your Rational Processing System is to maximize your pleasure and minimize your pain.
+Becoming dependent upon an incentive is a sucker move.

-Alas, we creatures are vulnerable to baited traps; the more desperate for the payoff, the more vulnerable we are.
+Like mice, we are vulnerable to baited traps; the more we want the bait, the more vulnerable we are.
 The fact that you understand the PIG will not protect you from being taken in by it the next time you are desperate for pleasure or relief.
-The primary value of the insight that your relationship with the incentive causes more pain than pleasure was to motivate you to begin your journey to escape, not because rational processing is sufficient in itself to change the way the creature reacts to during crises.
-To perform in accord with your interests and principles when it counts, the change has to be deep!
+The insight that your relationship with the incentive causes more pain than pleasure may motivate you to change your ways.
+However, to prevent relapse, the change has to be deep!

 As is the case with élite artistic or athletic performance, responding as intended during the critical moments of genuine demand requires the procedural skills to be so well practiced that they can be performed without conscious guidance.
 Remember, during a crisis the cognitive resources required to guide behavior intentionally will be occupied by local conditions, and you will not have access to the rational and creative faculties that you now take for granted.